Sunday, November 30, 2008

 Lord Rsabhadeva instructed His hundred sons before renouncing the kingdom to become an avadhuta

-From the small insects up to Brahma-loka, there is an innumerable variety of living entities in different levels of consciousness, but all of them share two common propensities: they want to avoid suffering and obtain happiness.
-The more the living being progresses in the evolutionary cycle of consciousness, the more he uses his intelligence to accomplish these two purposes.
+From the small insects up to Brahma-loka, there are innumerable varieties of living entities at different levels of consciousness, but all of them share two common propensities: they want to avoid suffering and obtain happiness.
+The more living beings progress in the evolutionary cycle of consciousness, the more they use their intelligence to accomplish these two purposes.
 According to the species of life, the conception of happiness and suffering changes, as well as the methods to prevent one and get the other.
 Although the human form of life is specially endowed with higher intelligence and discriminative knowledge, usually they are misused due to a wrong understanding of what real happiness is and how to end suffering for good.
-However, by the proper use of these tools it is possible to solve both problems.
+However, with the proper use of these tools, it is possible to solve both problems.

 The existence of pain is admitted and experienced by everyone, therefore the solution to this problem has been the subject of thought in all religions and philosophical systems since the creation of the universe.
 Sankhya is considered one of the most ancient schools of thought and it starts exactly from this point: